Dr Nicholas Campion

 Tel: +44 (0) 1570 424985

 I am Director of the Sophia Centre for the Study of Cosmology in Culture, the only academic Centre in the world to deal with cultural relationships with the sky and the cosmos.
 I am responsible for taking forward the Centre’s research and teaching activities, through supervising PhD students, sponsoring research projects, organising conferences and other events, and publishing research via the peer-reviewed journal Culture and Cosmos, and the Sophia Centre Press.
-I am Programme Director of the MA in Cultural Astronomy and Astrology.
+I am Programme Director of the MA in Cultural Astronomy and Astrology and the MA in Ecology and Spirituality, taught jointly with Schumacher College, and Partnership Team Leader for the MA in Myth and Ecology, taught at Schumacher College.
 I am director of the Harmony Initiative, working with Dr Jane Davidson and INSPIRE.

 - Association Astroarchaeocaucasus